Transforming waste carbon into Sustainable Aviation Fuel, Chemicals & Plastics

 But with no fossil fuels, where will we get them from?

-The solution is utilising carbon dioxide (CO2).
+The solution is utilising waste carbon.

 Simplifying and scaling processes